 - Improving our product and service information and carrying out targeted marketing campaigns.

 Part of our service is to keep you informed with information that is relevant to you and your business.
-To make this possible, we combine and analyse the personal data available with us.
-On that basis we determine which information and channels are relevant and which moments are most suitable for providing information or establishing contact.
-In marketing campaigns we do not process special personal data nor confidential data.
+To make this possible, we combine and analyze the personal data available to us.
+On that basis, we determine which information and channels are relevant and which moments are most suitable for providing information or establishing contact.
+In marketing campaigns, we do not process special personal data or confidential data.
 If we would like to create a personal, individual customer profile, we will ask for your prior permission.
 Withdraw of consent is always possible.